Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Risk-averse contextual optimization and examples

+on a subset of $\mathcal{X}$ with non-zero measure. { This example shows that if $\rho_{P_X}^{(1)}(\cdot)$ is not strictly monotone, then the assumption of Theorem \ref{thm: optimality-of-ent}(iii) is violated and a policy obtained from problem \eqref{eqn:ex-post-interchange} may still fail to be conditionally optimal.
+Hence, one cannot conclude that every optimizer of \eqref{eqn:ex-post-interchange} is conditionally optimal. } \end{example}

-\subsection{Examples of Ex Ante Risk Mappings}
+\subsection{Examples of ex ante risk mappings}

-To further illustrate the relationship between problem (\ref{eqn:ex-post-interchange}) and problem (\ref{eqn:ex_ante}) and show how to construct contextual consistent ex ante risk mappings using Theorem \ref{thm: optimality-of-ent}, we provide the following examples.
-In the first example, we deal with the case where DM's risk attitude is characterized as OCE (including CVaR and entropic risk measure) in conditional risk minimization.
+To further illustrate the relationship between problem (\ref{eqn:ex-post-interchange}) and problem (\ref{eqn:ex_ante}) and show how to construct contextually consistent ex ante risk mappings using Theorem~\ref{thm: optimality-of-ent}, we provide the following examples.
+In the first example, we deal with the case where DM's risk attitude is characterized as OCE (including CVaR and entropic risk measure) in conditional risk minimization, {and in the second example, we consider a more general class of risk measures, represented as the worst expected value over a family of parametric functions, studied in \cite{guigues2023risk} and \cite{huang2020stochastic}.}

 \begin{example}[Expected optimized certainty equivalent] Consider the case that $ \rho_{P_X}^{(1)} = \mathbb{E}_{P_X}$ and $\rho_{P_{Y|X}}^{(2)}$ is OCE defined as in (\ref{eq:neg-OCE}).
-Then Theorem \ref{thm: optimality-of-ent} (iii) is applicable to ensure the conditional optimality in problem (\ref{eqn:conditional_risk_min}).
+Then Theorem \ref{thm: optimality-of-ent}(iii) is applicable to ensure the conditional optimality in problem (\ref{eqn:conditional_risk_min}).
 Moreover, observe that model (\ref{eqn:ex-post-interchange}) is equivalent to

-where $\widetilde{\mathcal{S}}$ denotes the set of all measurable functions from $\mathcal{X}\rightarrow \mathbb{R}$ and the second equality is due to the interchangeability principle \cite[Theorem 2.2]{hiai1977integrals}.
+where $\widetilde{\mathcal{S}}$ denotes the set of all measurable functions from $\mathcal{X}\rightarrow \R$ and the second equality is due to the interchangeability principle \cite[Theorem 2.2]{hiai1977integrals}.
 In this example, the objective function is written in the form of $\rho_{P}^{\text{EA}}$ and takes the expectation over the joint distribution $P$, which will greatly facilitate the data-driven optimization.
 Specifically, when $u(x) = \frac{1}{1-\beta}x$ for $x\leq 0$ and $u = 0$ for $x>0$, we obtain the Expected CVaR mapping